WICG/navigation-api/README.md

 - `state`: returns the application-specific state stored in the history entry (or `null` if there is none).

 - `sameDocument`: a boolean indicating whether this entry is for the current document, or whether navigating to it will require a full navigation (either from the network, or from the browser's back/forward cache).
-Note: for `appHistory.currentEntry`, this will always be `true`.
+Note: for `appHistory.current`, this will always be `true`.

 _NOTE: `state` would benefit greatly from having an interoperable size limit.
 This would depend on [whatwg/storage#110](https://github.com/whatwg/storage/issues/110)._